dita-ot/website/contributing.md

 If you find something wrong or missing in the [documentation][13], you can [open an issue on GitHub][14] to describe the problem or suggest new topics we might want to include in future versions of the DITA-OT docs.

 If you'd like to fix a typo or propose changes to an existing topic, you can use the **Edit this page** link in the page footers of the [development version of the documentation][13] to open the source file in a web editor and save your changes to a GitHub [pull request][12].
+This video explains the [contribution process for the DITA-OT documentation][16].

 {% include DCO.md %}